-At the start of her career, Monique worked with filmmaker Peter Forgacs on his Getty Center installation, The Danube Exodus, and with artist Judy Chicago for her permanent installation of The Dinner Party at the Brooklyn Museum of Art.
-A Cameroonian short narrative she edited, Mboutoukou, won the Jury Prize at South By Southwest and at over a dozen film festivals worldwide.
-In 2006, The Wraith of Cobble Hill, which Monique produced and edited, won the Jury Prize in Short Filmmaking at the Sundance Film Festival and was shortlisted for the Academy Awards.
-The following year, The Legend of Pancho Barnes and the Happy Bottom Riding Club, featuring Kathy Bates, won the Emmy Award for Best Historical Film, and several audience and best feature doc awards.
+At the start of her career, Monique edited a Cameroonian film, Mboutoukou, which won the Jury Prize at SXSW and at over a dozen festivals worldwide.
+In 2006 she produced and co-edited The Wraith of Cobble Hill, which won the Jury Prize in Short Filmmaking at Sundance and was shortlisted for the Academy Awards.
+The following year she edited The Legend of Pancho Barnes and the Happy Bottom Riding Club, featuring Kathy Bates, which won the Emmy Award for Best Historical Film, and several audience and best feature doc awards.

-Her more recent work includes The Light In Her Eyes (a window into a Qu’ran school for girls in Syria, which aired on POV and toured the world with Sundance's Film Forward series), Limited Partnership (an epic love story that defined a movement; Winner 2015 IDA Humanitas Award; Independent Lens), CITY 40 (inside a closed Russian nuclear city, a single mother risks her life to expose state secrets in one of the most contaminated places on earth (2017 Emmy Nominee for Best Investigative Documentary; Netflix; Hot Docs and Sheffield Grandy Jury Prize Nominee), Abortion: Stories Women Tell (HBO Documentary Films; 2018 Emmy Nominee for Best Social Issue Documentary), Served Like a Girl (SXSW; 2017 theatrical release), The American Meme (Tribeca and Hot Docs; 2018 Netflix release) and Mr. Toilet: The World’s #2 Man (Hot Docs).
+Some of Monique's other work includes Sundance’s Film Forward selection The Light In Her Eyes (POV, 2012), Limited Partnership (Winner 2015 IDA Humanitas Award; Independent Lens), CITY 40 (2017 Emmy Nominee for Best Investigative Documentary; Hot Docs and Sheffield Grand Jury Prize Nominee), Abortion: Stories Women Tell (HBO Documentary Films; 2018 Emmy Nominee for Best Social Issue Documentary), Served Like a Girl (SXSW, 2017), The American Meme (Tribeca and Hot Docs, 2018; Netflix), and Harry & Meghan (Netflix, 2022).